aptos-labs/developer-docs/docs/sdks/ts-sdk/sdk-client-layer.md

 #### BCS Transaction

-The `generateRawTransaction()` method, accept `any transaction payload type (entry, script, multisig)` and exepcts for the arguments passed in to be serialized.
+The `generateRawTransaction()` method, accept `any transaction payload type (entry, script, multisig)` and expects for the arguments passed in to be serialized.
 It then generates and returns a raw transaction that can be signed and submitted to chain.

 ```ts
 const alice = new AptosAccount();